Last updated on November 19, 2025

 It played out pretty well in Limited.
 You tended to win whenever you got this going alongside another shrine.
 It really shines in Commander as one of the shrines you want to see as early as possible.

-If you can ever get this and the Honden out at the same time it truly is a joy to behold.
+If you can ever get this and the blue Honden out at the same time it truly is a joy to behold.
 It’s basically everything I ever want when I play Magic.

 Go-Shintai of Shared Purpose